Skip to content

 I want it >

-• Apply your own breast milk to your nipples as a soothing and healing balm: breast milk has soothing, antiseptic and healing properties.
-Place a little bit on your nipples after each feeding.
+• Apply your own breast milk to your nipples as a soothing and healing balm: Breast milk has soothing, antiseptic, and healing properties.
+Place a small amount on your nipples after each feeding.

-• Apply nursing shells for more comfort: Nursing shells are polished shells that provide cold to your nipples after feeding and protect the healing balms applied to your chest from the friction of your underwear .
-It's a breastfeeding must-have for your comfort!
+• Apply nursing shells for comfort: Nursing shells are polished shells that provide cooling to your nipples after feeding and protect the healing balms applied to your breasts from rubbing against your underwear.
+They're a breastfeeding must-have for your comfort!

-• Wear a seamless nursing bra : Beyond being easy to handle when breastfeeding, nursing bras are comfortable and elastic, adapting to significant variations in the size of your chest.
+• Wear a seamless nursing bra : Beyond being easy to handle while breastfeeding, nursing bras are comfortable and elastic, adapting to significant variations in your breast size.

 🌈 At Gapianne, we have spotted a seamless nursing bra from the Smoon brand for you.

-• Adopt fabric nursing pads to absorb excess milk and let your nipples breathe: There are plastic or fabric breast pads.
+• Use fabric nursing pads to absorb excess milk and let your nipples breathe: There are plastic and fabric nursing pads available.
 We recommend fabric ones to allow your nipples to breathe better and avoid irritation that can result from a plastic pad.

-• Use a breast pump to continue breastfeeding: If you experience pain while breastfeeding, it may be necessary to stop breastfeeding for a while (especially in the case of breastfeeding cracks).
-In this case, using a breast pump will allow you to both continue to give your baby breast milk and maintain lactation so that you can continue breastfeeding after recovery.
+• Use a breast pump to continue breastfeeding: If you experience pain while breastfeeding, it may be necessary to stop breastfeeding for a while (especially in the case of cracked nipples).
+In this case, using a breast pump will allow you to both continue giving your baby breast milk and maintain lactation so that you can continue breastfeeding after healing.

 What are the consequences of stopping breastfeeding?